 My beautiful baby girl Daisy Doodle Oct 2014- May 2021

-Most of all, I hope you love my things and will help support me with Daisy's Voice and in turning Sophistipaws from a hobby into a new career.
+Most of all, I hope you love my creations and will help support Daisy's Voice.

 As a final note.
 Remember...
 Be positive, keep your head up to the sky and NEVER give up even if life deals you the worst trials to bear.

 A smile and a kind word is all you need to make someone's day.. never forget that...you could save someone's life.
 A kind Doctor saved mine and that kindness has given me a new purpose dedicated to giving puppy farmed dogs a voice.